LetsGaming/minecraft-server-setup/setup/download/readme.md

 ### Step 3: Handling Missing or Incorrect Values

-If the `pack_id` or `api_key` is missing or incorrect in the `variables.txt` file, the script will print an error message and stop.
+If the `pack_id` or `api_key` is missing or incorrect in the `curseforge_variables.json` file, the script will print an error message and stop.

 Example error message:

 ```
 Error: pack_id or api_key is missing or incorrect.
-Please check the 'variables.txt' file.
+Please check the 'curseforge_variables.json' file.
 ```

 ### Step 4: Download Location